bcbrookman/Terminator.bat/README.md

 Administrative rights on the remote PC will likely be required.
 It may be necessary to run this script as another user with the appropriate privileges.

-To logoff the current user, PsExec alsos need to be installed and available in your $PATH before running the script.
+To logoff the current user, PsExec also needs to be present and available in your $PATH before running the script.
 You can download and install PsExec, and other SystemInternals tools at [www.sysinternals.com](http://www.sysinternals.com).

 ## Usage